wso2/docs-choreo-dev/en/docs/develop-components/develop-proxy/develop-a-git-api-proxy.md

 ## Prerequisites

-- If you're signing in to the Choreo Console for the first time, create an organization:
+1. If you're signing in to the Choreo Console for the first time, create an organization:
     1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in using your preferred method.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.

     This creates the organization and opens the **Project Home** page of the default project created for you.

+2. Fork the [Choreo samples repository](https://github.com/wso2/choreo-samples/), which contains the [sample proxy source](https://github.com/wso2/choreo-samples/tree/main/proxy-from-github).

 ## Step 1: Create an API proxy